LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

-In the above we can also swap all occurrences of
+In the above, we can also swap all occurrences of
 $C\U c^\infty(\mathbb{R}^d)$ and $\mathcal{D}'(\mathbb{R}^d)$ by
 $\mathcal{S}(\mathbb{R}^d)$ and $\mathcal{S}'(\mathbb{R}^d)$
 respectively.
 An interesting fact is that the convolution of a